JoshG-IT/JoshG-IT/Infrastructure/Projects/az-ad.md

 | **Allow RDP for HR** | Enable remote login | HR users can RDP into CLIENT01 |
 ---
 ## Fun Step – “Desktop Image added”
 Before applying GPOs, users can log in and put a image on a desktop.
-If you don't do this step remove it from the description.
+If you don't do this step, remove it from the description.
 After the policies have been applied, they can still see the file but **can’t set it as wallpaper**, showing how Group Policy overrides local control.
 ---
 ## Screenshots